blukatdevelopment/UnchainedWorldsOld/character_creation/classes/runesmith.md

 ### Runesmithery
 You've practiced with runes and can now carve them into flat stones during a partial or full rest.
 During a partial rest, you may inscribe stones with the runes of a particular spell.
 Each rune you carve requires 2 silver pieces worth of materials needed to make arcane ink.
-The number of runes you may have active across all your rune stones at any time can be found in the runes column for your level.
-A runestone containing a second level spell will require two runes, a third level spell will require three runes, and so on.
-A runestone with a single rune on it may contain four copies of the same cantrip spell.
+The base number of runes you may have active across all your rune stones at any time can be found in the runes column for your level.

+#### Runesmithing 2nd level and higher spells
+Spells of higher levels require more more runes.
+Specifically, the spell level indicates how many runes are required to smith a runestone of that level.
+A 2nd level takes two runes, a 3rd takes 3, and so forth.

+#### Runesmithing Cantrips
+Cantrips are smaller spells, and you can fit 6 of them on a single runestone.
+When you expend a rune to smith a cantrip stone, you may mix and match any combination of 6 cantrips onto it.
+For instance, you may pick 6 copies of firebolt, or you may have three copies of firebolt and one copy each of minor illusion, minor conjuration, and mold earth.

 ### Ritual Casting
 Your knowledge of certain spells allows you to channel magic through their runes through ritual.
 You may cast any spell marked as